Indigenous peoples and communities

 There are more than 630 First Nation communities in Canada, which represent more than 50 Nations and 50 Indigenous languages.

 Learn about Inuit, the Indigenous peoples of the Arctic.
 The word Inuit means "the people" in the Inuit language of Inuktitut.

-Find out more about Métis communities in Canada and the Powley Decision.
+Find out more about Métis communities in Canada.

 Learn about the Indigenous arts, culture and heritage that are woven into the fabric of our country.

 Find a map or geospatial dataset about Indigenous communities or the North.